ooples/pine_script_docs/source/Debugging.rst

 Displaying strings
 ------------------

 Pine labels must be used to display strings.
-Labels only appear in the script's display area; strings shown in labels will thus not appear in the Data Window or anywhere else.
+Labels only appear in the script's display area; strings shown in labels do not appear in the Data Window or anywhere else.

 Labels on each bar